 Exporting

-Enable the option by moving its slider to On (14) just like we did with importing, and then you will be able to specify the following:
+Enable the option by moving its slider to On (14) just like you did with importing.
+You can then specify the following

-- Data Format (15): Determines the type of the output format.
-That is JSON or CSV.
+- Data Format (15): Determines the type of the output format (.csv or JSON).

 - To ZIP (16): Determines whether the output file (regardless of type) will be compressed or not.

-Then you will be able to specify the entity to be exported.
-To specify an entity move its slider to On (17).
+You can then choose the entity to be exported.
+To specify an entity, move the slider to On (17).

 Behavior